RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab17.md

 Now, the filesystem we're interested in scanning is, of course, that of our application container.
 In order to mount that filesystem in our development pod, we're going to use [Buildah](https://buildah.io/), a tool used for building and manipulating container images.
 The cool thing about using **Buildah** for this purpose is that while building a `Dockerfile` is supported, it doesn't *require* one, nor does it require a **daemon** or **root privileges**.

-Let's login to the OpenShift Interal Registry so that we can pull down the `tasks` image:
+Let's login to the OpenShift Internal Registry so that we can pull down the `tasks` image:

 ```execute
 buildah login --authfile=/tmp/auth.json --tls-verify=false --username=user1 --password=$(cat /var/run/secrets/kubernetes.io/serviceaccount/token) image-registry.openshift-image-registry.svc.cluster.local:5000